 I know when I did a cruise on the River Thames in London, I learned stuff about the city I’d never known before, despite having lived there for almost two years at the time.

-Well, I hope that gives you a bit of an introductory idea of what’s on offer in the wonderful town of York.
-You can certainly squeeze a lot into a weekend city break.
+Well, I hope that gives you a bit of an introductory idea of what’s on offer in this wonderful town.
+You can certainly squeeze a lot into a weekend in York.

 However, if you’re after more ideas, here’s a detailed itinerary for Yorkshire.
 It’s a truly underrated corner of England.

 - Which should you travel to: Cambridge or Oxford?

 - How to spend a weekend in Margate

 - Afternoon Tea in London, some honest reviews